gmag11/WifiLocation/README.md

 This code uses access to Google Maps GeoLocation API.
 Please check [Google Policies](https://developers.google.com/maps/documentation/geolocation/policies).

 ## Description
-This is a library that sends Google Maps Geolocaion API a request with a list of all WiFi AP's BSSID that your microcontroller listens to.
+This is a library that sends Google Maps GeoLocaion API a request with a list of all WiFi AP's BSSID that your microcontroller listens to.
 Google, then answer with location and accuracy in JSON format.

 Request body has this form: